cpwr-devops/DevOps-Examples-Doc/docs/apis/topaz_api.md

 `2.0.1` | 6/27/2019 | Renamed to Topaz API and removed Eclipse dependencies.
 See the [migration guide](topaz_workbench_sdk.md#migrating-from-host-services-api-to-topaz-apis) for guidance on upgrading to the new API.
 `2.0.2` | 7/1/2020 | Non-displayable binary data can now be read from and written to a sequential dataset or a PDS member.
 Non-displayable binary data is substituted with Unicode characters outside of the EBCDIC range when read, and is converted back to binary data on write.
 `2.1.0` | 1/6/2021 | Added API for Generation Data Groups.
-`2.2.0` | 4/1/2021 | Added APIs for finding lists of JES jobs and retrieving a job's sysout data definitions (DDs).Added APIs for reading the JES output of a job and reading the contents of a DD of a job.
-Added additional functionality to delete a partitioned, sequential, migrated or VSAM dataset.
+`2.2.0` | 4/1/2021 | Added APIs for finding lists of JES jobs and retrieving a job's sysout data definitions (DDs).
+Added APIs for reading the JES output of a job and reading the contents of a DD of a job.
+Added APIs to delete partitioned, sequential, migrated or VSAM datasets.
+Added API to execute TSO commands.

 ## Dataset API